webeweb/jquery-datatables-bundle/README.md

-`jquery-datatables-bundle` eases the use of jQuery DataTables to display rich DataTables in your Symfony application by providing Twig extensions and PHP objects to do the leavy lifting.
+`jquery-datatables-bundle` eases the use of jQuery DataTables to display rich DataTables in your Symfony application by providing Twig extensions and PHP objects to do the heavy lifting.
 The bundle include the excellent JS library [jQuery DataTables](https://datatables.net/) and this plug-ins.

 Dry out your DataTables code by writing it all in PHP !